zeroc-ice/ice/python/BuildInstructionsWindows.md

 C++ 14, while Python 2.7.x is compiled with Visual C++ 10.
 You should compile the Ice extension with the same Visual C++ version as your Python binary distribution.

-Open a command prompt.
-For example, when using Visual Studio 2015, you have several alternatives:
+Open a Visual Studio command prompt.
+For example, with Visual Studio 2015, you can open one of:

 - VS2015 x86 Native Tools Command Prompt
 - VS2015 x64 Native Tools Command Prompt

-Using the first configuration produces 32-bit binaries, while the second configuration produces 64-bit binaries.
+Using the first Command Prompt produces `Win32` binaries by default, while the second Command Promt produces `x64` binaries by default.

-Change to the Ice for Python source subdirectory:
+In the Command Prompt, change to the `python` subdirectory:

     > cd python

-You must built Ice for C++ from the `cpp` subdirectory.
+You must build Ice for C++ from the `cpp` subdirectory.
 If you have not done so, refer to the [C++ build instructions](../cpp/BuildInstructionsWindows.md).

 Build the extension:

     > msbuild msbuild\ice.proj

-This will build the extension in `Release` configuration using the command prompt's default platform.
-For the `x64` platform, the extension will be placed in `python\x64\Release\IcePy.pyd`, and for the `Win32` platform the extension will be placed in `python\Win32\Release\IcePy.pyd`.
+This builds the extension with `Release` binaries for the default platform.
+The extension will be placed in `python\x64\Release\IcePy.pyd` for the `x64` platform and `python\Win32\Release\IcePy.pyd` for the `Win32` platform.

 If you want to build a debug version of the extension, you can do so by setting the MSBuild `Configuration` property to `Debug`:

     > msbuild msbuild\ice.proj /p:Configuration=Debug

-The debug version of the extension for the `x64` platform will be placed in `python\x64\Debug\IcePy_d.pyd` and for the `Win32` platform it will be placed in `python\Win32\Debug\IcePy_d.pyd`.
+The debug version of the extension will be placed in `python\x64\Debug\IcePy_d.pyd` for the `x64` platform and `python\Win32\Debug\IcePy_d.pyd` for the `Win32` platform.

 > *For Debug builds a debug version of the Python interpreter must be installed.*

-The supported values for the `Configuration` property are `Debug` and `Release`.

-If you want to build the extension for a different platform than the command prompt's default platform, you need to set the MSBuild property `Platform`.
+If you want to build the extension for a different platform than the Command Prompt's default platform, you need to set the MSBuild property `Platform`.
 The supported values for this property are `Win32` and `x64`.

-The following command will build the `x64` platform binaries with the `Release` configuration:
+The following command builds the `x64` platform binaries with the `Release` configuration:

   > msbuild msbuild\ice.proj /p:Configuration=Release /p:Platform=x64

-This command will build the `Win32` platform binaries with the `Release` configuration:
+This command builds the `Win32` platform binaries with the `Release` configuration:

   > msbuild msbuild\ice.proj /p:Configuration=Release /p:Platform=Win32

 > *When using the MSBuild Platform property, the build platform doesn't depend on the command prompt's default platform.*

-The build will use a default location for Python defined in `python\msbuild\ice.props`.
+The build will use the default location for Python defined in `python\msbuild\ice.props`.
 You can override it by setting the `PythonHome` MSBuild property.
 For example, the following command will use Python installation from `C:\Python36-AMD64` instead of the default location: